-(15) Illumination
+(17)(15) Illumination

 External illumination is permitted by incandescent, LED, or fluorescent light, but shall emit a continuous white light that prevents direct shining onto the ground or adjacent buildings.
 Exposed neon signs shall be permitted when installed inside windows or the interior of the building.
 With the exception of lighted "open" signs, internally illuminated signs are not permitted.
 Flashing, intermittent, rotating signs or signs that create the illusion of movement are prohibited.
+Flashing, intermittent, rotating or signs that create the illusion of movement on the interior of the building are prohibited.
+The use of internally lit signs, such as but not limited to backlit plastic, is not permitted.
 Exceptions to this guideline shall be allowed for public service, time/temperature and theater signs.

-(16) Historic Building Names
+(19)(16) Historic Building Names